-Clinical Nurse Specialist in Adult/Gerontological Health
+Clinical Nurse Specialist Concentration

 General systems theory brings together knowledge from many disciplines which permit inference and the generation of new nursing modalities and intervention with adult/gerontology clients.
 Systematic examination of theories and concepts provides the basis for advanced nursing knowledge.
 Utilizing a conceptual scheme drawn from the study of the theories and concepts, the nurse derives the basis for description, explanation, and prediction for nursing practice.